beratparlakci/crash-bot/README.md

+### Note:
+The commit history has been cleaned and the project has been restarted as an "initial commit".
+This was done to make the project more readable and easier to understand.

 # Crash Bot

 Monitors Bybit spot prices and places buy/sell orders when the price moves a set percentage away from the recent candle average.